Megan Redzia - 09/20/2019

 You should also be evaluating the performance of your social media strategy on a monthly basis.
 Make sure you are measuring how results are stacking up to the KPIs you set in step 1 to determine if your strategy is delivering ROI.
 Although each platform has some reporting capabilities, using a social media management solution such as Sprout Social, Sysomos or Hootsuite is the easiest way to look at the results of your program across the board.

 Developing a social media strategy for a multi-location franchise system may see impossible, but by following these steps you can implement a program that addresses the goals of the franchisor and franchisees, while reaching your target audience.
 To discuss how social media can move the needle for your franchise brand, send me an email at mredzia@3epr.com.
-If you want to learn about how your franchise_social_mediasocial media goals can fit within an overall centralized franchise marketing plan, download our e-guide.
+If you want to learn about how your social media goals can fit within an overall centralized franchise marketing plan, download our e-guide.